realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

          style catObjectMakeSoundMethodFunctionPointer fill:#444, stroke:#FFF, stroke-width:1px, color:#FFF, stroke-dasharray: 5 5

       ```
-  - ## Instantiation
+  - ## Instantiation or "Allocating Memory" for an Object of a Certain Class <a name="instantiation"></a>
-    - When a new object is created from a class template, the Object is called an "instance" of the class.
+    - When a new object is created from a `class` template, the `object` is called an "instance" of the `class`.
+      - The special `constructor` method is called to set the initial values of the variables in the object ("initialize" its state.)
+      - The `constructor` method is called when the `object` is created from the `class` template.
+      - The `constructor` method is always the same name as the `class`.
-    - An Object is just a structure in memory that contains the values (or "state") of the variables and pointers to
+    - An `object` is just a structure in memory that contains the values (or "state") of the variables and pointers to
       the methods of the class.
+      - The fact that the object only contains POINTERS to its superclass methods and NOT copies of the methods
+        is one of the main reasons why COP languages are not truly "Object-Oriented" and are more accurately described
+        as "Class-Oriented."
+The ability to change the methods of the `class` or `object` at runtime is a feature of
+        true OOP paradigm languages like Smalltalk and JavaScript, but not in COP languages like Java and C++.
-  - A "Method" is just a normal function in the class that manipulates the variables in the object,
+  - A "Method" is just a normal function that is inside a class.
+It can manipulate the variables of its `object`,
-      or call other methods in the object or other objects.
+      or call other methods in its `object` or call other methods in objects from other classes.
       - The process of calling a method on an object is referred to as "sending a message" to the object in COP.
+      - THIS IS TERRIBLE NAMING FOR COP!
+Because it not a "message" at all.
-      - (THIS IS TERRIBLE WORDING! bc it's not a message!
-It's just calling a function!!!!
+        - It's just calling a function!!!!
 THIS IS NOT MESSAGING!
-AAAAHH!)
         - This misnomer lead to a lot of confusion for reasons that will be made clear in this document.
-    and the `constructor` is called to set the initial values of the variables in the object ("initialize" the state.)
   - The use of the word "constructor" is a bit of a misnomer, as the memory space for the Object has been allocated

   - ## Object Instance Variable Values = "State" of the Object